Aerodynamics: Subsonic flow

 Subsonic (or low-speed) aerodynamics describes fluid motion in flows which are much lower than the speed of sound everywhere in the flow.
 There are several branches of subsonic flow but one special case arises when the flow is inviscid, incompressible and irrotational.
-This case is called potential flow and allows the differential equations that describe the flow to be a simplified version of the equations of fluid dynamics, thus making available to the aerodynamicist a range of quick and easy solutions.
+This case is called potential flow and allows the differential equations which describe the flow to be a simplified version of the equations of fluid dynamics, thus making available to the aerodynamicist a range of quick and easy solutions.

 In solving a subsonic problem, one decision to be made by the aerodynamicist is whether to incorporate the effects of compressibility.
 Compressibility is a description of the amount of change of density in the flow.
 When the effects of compressibility on the solution are small, the assumption that density is constant may be made.
 The problem is then an incompressible low-speed aerodynamics problem.
 When the density is allowed to vary, the flow is called compressible.
 In air, compressibility effects are usually ignored when the Mach number in the flow does not exceed 0.3 (about 335 feet (102 m) per second or 228 miles (366 km) per hour at 60 °F (16 °C)).
 Above Mach 0.3, the problem flow should be described using compressible aerodynamics.

 Compressible aerodynamics

 According to the theory of aerodynamics, a flow is considered to be compressible if the density changes along a streamline.
-This means that – unlike incompressible flow – changes in density are considered.
+This means that–unlike incompressible flow–changes in density are considered.
 In general, this is the case where the Mach number in part or all of the flow exceeds 0.3.
 The Mach 0.3 value is rather arbitrary, but it is used because gas flows with a Mach number below that value demonstrate changes in density of less than 5%.
 Furthermore, that maximum 5% density change occurs at the stagnation point (the point on the object where flow speed is zero), while the density changes around the rest of the object will be significantly lower.
 Transonic, supersonic, and hypersonic flows are all compressible flows.